 During your second appointment, we will check to ensure that the porcelain inlay fits properly.
 We will then carefully cement it permanently into place.
 If adjustments are made, they will be done at this time to ensure that your bite remains comfortable.
 As with any other dental restoration, it is important that you continue a good daily oral hygiene regimen.
 You should also schedule regular visits to ensure your porcelain inlay lasts as long as possible.

-Call or contact us now for more information about porcelain inlays.
+Call now for more information about porcelain inlays.

 Our services to your restore your smile: